 The ultimate guide to buying a home in your 20s

-In your 20s, buying a home may seem like a pipe dream.
-You’re a recent graduate, you’re dealing with student loan debt, and you’re doing it all on an entry-level salary with no raise in sight.
+In your 20s, buying a home might seem like a pipe dream.
+You may be a recent graduate, dealing with student loan debt, and doing it all on an entry-level salary with no raise in sight.

-Though home buying might seem an insurmountable journey, millions of Millennials have done it.
-Millennials are now the single-biggest group of homebuyers in our country, and many are even buying houses solo, long before marriage or kids are even on their radar.
+Though home buying can seem daunting, millions of millennials have done it.
+Millennials are now the single biggest group of homebuyers in our country — and many are buying houses solo, long before marriage or kids are even on their radar.

 Benefits of buying a home in your 20s

-• Consistent, reliable payments — No more annual rent hikes from your shady landlord.
+- Consistent, reliable payments — No more annual rent hikes from your landlord

-• Tax benefits — Homeownership comes with several tax benefits that can lower your tax burden and increase your annual refund.
+- Tax benefits — Homeownership comes with several potential tax benefits that might lower your tax burden and increase your annual refund

 How young is too young to buy a house?